ravenscroftj/ravenscroftj.github.io/content/Software/Docker.md

-Docker is a containerisation and virtualization tool that became popular in the 2010s as a lightweight alternative to running virtual machines.
+Docker is a containerisation and virtualization tool that became popular in the 2010s as a lightweight alternative to running [[virtual machines]].

 -
 ## Network Issues